hpc-carpentry/tuning_lammps/_episodes/04-lammps-bottlenecks.md

 Let us discuss a few situations:

-  1. The LJ-system with 4000 atoms (discussed above): Communication bandwidth with more MPI processes.
+  1. **The LJ-system with 4000 atoms (discussed above)**: Communication bandwidth with more MPI processes.
 When you have too few atoms per domain, at some point LAMMPS will not scale, and may even run slower, if you use more processors via MPI only.
 With a pair style like `lj/cut` this will happen at a rather small number of atoms.
-  2. The LJ-system with with 10M atoms (discussed above): More atoms per processor, still communication is not a big deal in this case.
+  2. **The LJ-system with with 10M atoms (discussed above)**: More atoms per processor, still communication is not a big deal in this case.
 This happens because you have a dense, homogeneous, well behaved system with a sufficient number of atoms, so that the MPI parallelization can be at its most efficient.
-  3. For inhomogeneous system or slab systems where there could be lots of empty spaces in the simulation cell, the number of atoms handled across these domains will vary a lot resulting in severe load balancing issue.
+  3. **Inhomogeneous or slab systems**: In systems where there could be lots of empty spaces in the simulation cell, the number of atoms handled across these domains will vary a lot resulting in severe load balancing issue.
 While some of the domains will be over-subscribed, some of them will remain under-subscribed causing these domains (cores) to be less efficient in terms of performance.
-Often this could be improved by using the `processor`s keyword in a smart fashion, beyond that, there are the load balancing commands (`balance` command) and changing the communication using recursive bisecting and decomposition strategy.
+Often this could be improved by using the `processor` keyword in a smart fashion, beyond that, there are the load balancing commands (`balance` command) and changing the communication using recursive bisecting and decomposition strategy.
 This might not help always since some of the systems are pathological.
 In such cases, a combination of MPI and